whydoubt/QueensPrime/README.md

 ## Brainstorming

+NOTE: This is conceptual and does not reflect the actal implementation.

 On an NxN board, with N queens, there must be EXACTLY one per row.

 Starting with a N-ary tree with a depth of N, assume that each node of depth 1